yuyuranium/ToC-Project-2021-re2nfa-bot/README.md

 ### Prerequisite

-Create a line channel and get the `channel_id`, `channel_secret` and `channel_access_token`.
-Also, get an [imgur](https://imgur.com/) account and register an **application**, which is used to upload the generated diagram and obtain the link to the it to send an image message in LINE.
+Create a LINE channel and get the `channel_id`, `channel_secret` and `channel_access_token`.
+Also, get an [imgur](https://imgur.com/) account and register an **application**, which is used to upload the generated diagrams and obtain the link to the them to send image messages in LINE.
 You will also get an `client_id` for your imgur application.
 Finally, create your own `.env` file according to the format described in `.env.sample` then you're ready to go.

 ### Activate the server